Shercock – Lakeside Charm in County Cavan

 Getting Here

-Free on‑street parking is available in the town centre and at the lakeshore parks.
-Larger vehicles can use the designated car park at Dún a Rí Forest Park (pay‑and‑display during peak summer months).
+Free on-street parking is available throughout the town centre and at the lakeshore parks.
+Larger vehicles and groups should use the designated car park at Dún a Rí Forest Park, which operates on a pay-and-display basis during peak summer months.
+Public toilets are located at both Sillan Lakeshore Park and Dún a Rí Forest Park.

 Visitor Tips

-• Fishing licence – Required for angling on Lough Sillan; licences can be purchased online or at local tackle shops.
+• Fishing licence: A valid licence is required for angling on Lough Sillan.
+These can be purchased online or at local tackle shops.

-• Dog‑friendly – Dogs are allowed on the lakeshore walks and most parks, but must be kept on a lead near the water and wildlife areas.
+• Dog-friendly: Dogs are welcome on lakeshore walks and in most parks, but must be kept on a lead near the water and in designated wildlife areas.

-• Seasonal considerations – The fishing season runs 1 May – 30 September; the drama festival in March offers a cultural highlight during the quieter winter months.
+• Seasonal access: The coarse fishing season runs from 1 May to 30 September.
+The March drama festival provides a reliable cultural highlight during the quieter winter months.

 When to Visit